mohamad-tohidi/texttools/README.md

 - **Rewriter** → Rewrite text while preserving meaning or without it.
 - **Summarizer** → Condense long passages into clear, structured summaries.
 - **Translator** → Translate text across multiple languages, with support for custom rules.
+- **Custom Tool** → Allows users to define a custom tool with arbitrary BaseModel.

 ---